imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/ios.md

 open ImagekitDemo.xcodeworkspace
 ```

 Select the emulator from the dropdown.
-Then run the app by clicking on the Run button or by pressing ⌘ + R
+Then run the app by clicking on the Run button or by pressing ⌘ + R.

 ![](<../../.gitbook/assets/ios/xcode.png>)